drandreaskrueger/chainhammer/parity.md

 * "can u try with this settings" suggested by [tnpxu](https://github.com/paritytech/parity-ethereum/issues/9393#issuecomment-420268151)
 * "Please use `--force-sealing`.
 Also, block times less than 5 seconds are not recommended."by [5chdn](https://github.com/paritytech/parity-ethereum/issues/9586#issuecomment-422717091)

-Other than that, the parity team seems surprisingly clueless how to accelerate their own client.
+Other than that, the parity team seems clueless how to accelerate their own client.
 Looks like ...

 ## ... the final verdict for now is: